Emergent Hawking Radiation and Quantum Sensing in a Quenched Chiral Spin Chain: Analogue Hawking Radiation

 The calculation of Hawking radiation crucially relies on tracing outgoing field modes backward in time toward the horizon.
 The above null coordinates play a central role in tracing outgoing modes backward toward the horizon and in evaluating the Bogoliubov coefficients responsible for Hawking radiation.
 As emphasized in Ford’s review~\cite{Ford:1997hb}, this backward propagation reveals the exponential redshift experienced by outgoing rays near the horizon:

 which in turn governs the nontrivial Bogoliubov mixing between positive and negative-frequency modes.
-The Bogoliubov coefficient $\beta_{ff^\prime}$ is defined by the Dirac inner product between the ``in'' and ``out'' modes is
+In the context of Hawking radiation, Bogoliubov coefficients relate the vacuum defined in the distant past (``in'' region) to that seen by observers in the far future (``out'' region).
+They encode how gravitational collapse and horizon formation mix positive and negative-frequency modes, causing the initial vacuum to appear as a particle-filled state and leading to particle creation.
+These coefficients $\beta_{ff^\prime}$ and $\alpha_{ff^\prime}$ are defined by the Dirac inner product between the ``in'' and ``out'' modes

 where $d\Sigma_\mu=n_\mu d\Sigma$ is the directed surface element, and $n_\mu$ is the unit normal to the Cauchy surface $\Sigma$.
 The above integral is dominated by contributions from the vicinity of the horizon,